 Planning and anticipating issues before crises develop

-I have worked with older person issues in the role of social worker, adjudicator and mediator since 1986.
-I have worked alongside rest home facilities, residents, hospitals and carers at home, to facilitate successful transitions in and out of care.
-As an adjudicator for the Ministry of Social Development’s Review of Benefit Committee I have determined outcomes around older person’s benefit entitlement and have mediated and found solutions to seemingly intractable family estate issues.
+I have experience in elder person issues in the role of social worker, adjudicator and mediator, since 1986 and worked alongside rest home facilities, residents, trustees, hospitals and carers at home, to facilitate successful transitions in and out of care.
+As an adjudicator for the Ministry of Social Development’s Review of Benefit Committee I have determined outcomes around elder person’s benefit entitlement and have mediated and found solutions to seemingly intractable family estate issues.

-I have been approved by The Retirement Commission and appointed to the AMINZ list of mediators working with Older Person disputes.
+I have been approved by The Retirement Commission and appointed to the AMINZ list of mediators working with Elder Person disputes.

 I have been engaged as a mediator by sports groups, faith based groups, neighbourhood and community groups.